wireseo/tp/docs/team/ngzhenteng.md

 title: Ng Zhen Teng's Project Portfolio Page
 ---

-## Project: JARVIS
+## Project: Jarvis

-JARVIS is a desktop app for CS1101S Teaching Assistants (Avengers) to help Avengers keep track of their grading duties and consultations.
+Jarvis is a desktop app for CS1101S Teaching Assistants (Avengers) to help Avengers keep track of their grading duties and consultations.
 The user interacts with it using CLI and it has a GUI created with JavaFX.
 It is written in Java and has more than 10kLoC.

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to automatically switch to relevant tabs in the GUI when any command is inputted.